Computational Approaches for Grocery Home Delivery Services: Problem Description

-The \SOP aims at finding at least one feasible schedule for each of the \cVRPTW instances that are defined through the scheduled customers $\mathcal{C}^{'}$ and the new customer $\tilde{a}$ being temporarily assigned to one of the time windows $w_{\ell} \in \mathcal{W}$. \end{defn}
+In more detail, the \SOPN aims to find at least one feasible schedule for each of the \VRPTWN instances consisting of scheduled customers $\mathcal{C}$ and the new customer $j$ being temporarily assigned to one of the time windows $u \in \mathcal{W}$.
+Choosing one delivery slot for a new customer order makes the \SOPN equivalent to the feasibility version of an appropriate \VRPTWN instance.
+As the \VRPTWN is strongly \NP-hard \cite{mako97} also the \SOPN is strongly \NP-hard and consists of several feasibility problems that are all strongly \NP-complete.